• Skip to primary navigation

 Curious about how to make a gluten-free sourdough starter?
 Miss that tangy sourdough bread taste now that you can’t eat gluten?
 I’ll show you how to make a traditional gluten-free sourdough starter in seven days so you’re ready to make your own gluten-free sourdough bread in no time!
 This post contains affiliate links.
 Please see my disclosures.

-I’ve been having all sorts of craving for bread these days… and I figured there was no time like the present to perfect my gluten-free bread-making skills than now.
+I’ve been having all sorts of cravings for bread these days… and I figured there was no time like the present to perfect my gluten-free bread-making skills than now.

-I love the smell of fresh baked bread, and the taste of sourdough bread, well, it’s an olfactory experience I can never get enough of.
+I love the smell of freshly baked bread and the taste of sourdough bread; it’s an olfactory experience I can never get enough of.

 On top of that, sourdough bread is just better for you.
 The wild yeast breaks down the proteins and carbohydrates in the bread, making it more easily digestible.

 Tip!
-If you’re looking to buy gluten-free sourdough bread, and don’t want to go through the fuss of making it yourself, I highly recommend ordering fresh gluten-free sourdough from this company – you won’t regret it!
+If you’re looking to buy gluten-free sourdough bread and don’t want to fuss with making it yourself, I highly recommend ordering fresh gluten-free sourdough from this company – you won’t regret it!

 Beginner’s Guide to Making a Sourdough Starter

-Making a gluten-free sourdough starter from scratch is simple, but it does take a little work (more like babysitting!).
+Making a gluten-free sourdough starter from scratch is simple, but it takes a little work (like babysitting!).

-While making a homemade sourdough starter is an exercise in patient, I promise you, the taste of fresh gluten-free sourdough bread is well worth the effort and wait.
+While making a homemade sourdough starter is an exercise in patience, I promise you the taste of fresh gluten-free sourdough bread is well worth the effort and wait.

 You’ll need a few simple supplies to make your starter.